logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 Complete the following steps to start using Hopsworks.ai Terraform Provider on AZURE.

-1. Create a Hopsworks.ai API KEY as described in details [here](api_key.md), and export the API KEY as follows
+1. Create a [managed.hopsworks.ai](https://managed.hopsworks.ai) API KEY as described in details [here](api_key.md), and export the API KEY as follows
 ```bash
 export HOPSWORKSAI_API_KEY=<YOUR_API_KEY>
 ```